Shathvika96/QA-Portfolio/README.md

 # QA Automation Portfolio – Shathvika Kamalanathan

-🚧 This portfolio is under active development as I transition from Manual QA to Automation Engineering.
+This repository represents my QA journey, combining my experience in manual testing with my transition into automation.

+I have almost 3 years of experience in manual QA, including test case design, defect tracking, regression testing, and working in Agile environments.
+I am now building automation skills through a structured QA FastTrack roadmap.

 ---

-## 🚀 About This Portfolio

-This repository represents my QA journey, combining:

-- 3+ years of manual testing experience
-- A structured transition into QA Automation following a FastTrack roadmap

----

-## 🧠 QA Automation FastTrack Outcome
+## Automation Focus

-This portfolio is aligned with a structured learning roadmap focused on becoming job-ready for QA Automation roles.

-The outcome includes:
+As part of this transition, I am developing practical skills in:

 - Python for test automation
-- Selenium WebDriver for UI automation
+- Selenium WebDriver for UI testing
-- PyTest framework for structured test execution
+- PyTest for structuring automated tests
-- API testing using Postman (CRUD operations and validation)
+- API testing using Postman
-- SQL for backend data validation
+- SQL for data validation
-- Git & GitHub for version control and project tracking
+- Git and GitHub for version control

-Each section of this repository will contain practical implementations of these skills.
+Each section of this repository will be updated with hands-on projects as I progress.

 ---

-## 📂 Repository Structure
+## Repository Structure

-### 🔹 python-test-data-reader
+python-test-data-reader
-Data-driven Python project demonstrating file handling, validation logic, and structured test output.
+Data-driven Python project demonstrating test data validation and basic automation logic.

-### 🔹 selenium-web-automation
+selenium-web-automation
-Will include Selenium-based UI automation projects such as login testing and validation scenarios.
+Will include Selenium-based UI automation scenarios such as login testing and validation.

-### 🔹 api-testing-postman
+api-testing-postman
-Will include Postman collections covering API testing, CRUD operations, and response validation.
+Will include API test collections covering CRUD operations and response validation.

-### 🔹 sql-data-validation
+sql-data-validation
 Will include SQL queries and validation scenarios for backend data verification.

-### 🔹 manual-testing-artifacts
+manual-testing-artifacts
-Includes sample test cases and defect reports demonstrating strong QA fundamentals.
+Includes sample test cases and defect reports based on real testing experience.

 ---

-## 🎯 Current Focus
+## Current Focus

-- Building automation skills step-by-step using a structured roadmap
+- Building automation skills step by step
 - Strengthening test design and validation logic
 - Preparing for QA Automation roles

 ---

-## 📌 Note
-This portfolio reflects my transition from manual testing to automation engineering and will continue to evolve with real-world projects.
+This repository will continue to evolve as I complete more automation projects.